 ARTICLE 9 - ACCESS TO PREMISES A duly authorized representative of the Union, whose name shall be filed in writing with the EMUA, shall be permitted access to the premises for the purpose of assisting in the adjustment of grievances, the investigation of working conditions and the investigation of complaints of breach of contract, provided, however, that prior approval has first been secured from the Executive Director, or his designee, on the condition that such approval shall not be unreasonably withheld.
 Such visits shall not be permitted to interfere with, hamper or obstruct the normal conduct of work.

 ARTICLE 10 - SENIORITY A. Seniority is defined to mean the accumulated length of continuous service with the EMUA in this bargaining unit, computed from the most recent date of hire.
 An employee's length of service shall not be reduced by time lost due to authorized leave of absence or absence for a bona fide illness or injury certified by a physician.
 Seniority shall be lost if the employee transfers to another collective bargaining unit.
 Seniority shall be lost and employment terminated for the following reasons:

-B. All job/permanent shift openings or vacancies in an assignment covered by this agreement shall be posted by the EMUA on the employee bulletin board for a period of fourteen (14) consecutive days.
-At the end of the period, the assignment shall be awarded as soon as possible by the EMUA.
-An employee who wishes to bid for the opening or vacancy must do so in writing by submitting a memorandum to the Director of Personnel in a timely fashion.
+B. All job/permanent shift openings or vacancies shall be posted by the EMUA on the employee bulletin board for a period of fourteen (14) consecutive days.
+At the end of the period, the position shall be awarded as soon as possible by the EMUA.
+An employee who wishes to bid for the opening or vacancy must do so in writing by signing the posted notice during the aforesaid period.
 The EMUA reserves the right, in its sole discretion, to select the senior, most qualified candidate.
-The EMUA will supply to the union a list of those applying for the vacancy, upon written request.

 1. Discharge with cause;